alexander-heimbuch/redux-vuex/README.md

 ## Installation

-`re-vue` is written in pure es6 and only has dependencies to the beautiful crafted packages [get-value](https://github.com/jonschlinkert/get-value) and [set-value](https://github.com/jonschlinkert/set-value)
+`redux-vuex` is written in pure es6 and only has dependencies to the beautiful crafted packages [get-value](https://github.com/jonschlinkert/get-value) and [set-value](https://github.com/jonschlinkert/set-value)

 ### Get the Package

 ```
-npm i re-vue // yarn add re-vue
+npm i redux-vuex // yarn add redux-vuex
 ```

 ### Connect it to your Vue application